Interpreting the Theme

 To determine the historical importance of your topic, you must ask questions about time and place, cause and effect, change over time, impact and significance.
 It is not enough simply to describe an event or idea.
 You also must place your topic into historical context and describe why it was important or significant.
 Historical context refers to the social, political, economic, or cultural environment that allowed the situation to arise and occur.
 In other words, why did it happen?
 Historical significance relates to the effects or results of the situation.
 Without historical context, it is impossible to analyze the impact of an event.

 How Old is Old?

-You might be inclined to select an interesting turning point in history that has been momentous in your lifetime—for example, the impact of online social networking such as Facebook, MySpace, and Twitter.
+You might be inclined to select an interesting right or responsibility that has been momentous in your lifetime—for example, the proprietary rights of Internet companies such as Napster and Facebook or recent legislation regarding marriage rights.
 However, the long-term impact of such recent innovations is not yet fully known.
 NHD states, "The general rule of thumb is, don't choose a topic less than twenty-five years [old] or until one generation has passed.
 Time gives historical perspective."2